flydog-sdr/docs/docs/en/guide/initialisation.md

 ## Administration

-The administration is located at [flydog-sdr:8073/admin](http://flydog-sdr:8073/admin) and the default password is `flydog-sdr`.
+The administration URL is [flydog-sdr:8073/admin](http://flydog-sdr:8073/admin), the default password is `flydog-sdr`.

-**You need to change the default password as soon as you log in to prevent the system from being hacked by others.**
+**You need to change the default password as soon as you login to prevent the system from being hacked by others.**

-Once you have logged in, you can change your password in the Security tab, please try to use a strong and secure password.
+Once you have logged in, change your password in the Security tab, please try to use a strong and secure password.

 Go to [sdrotg.com/en/manual/admin.html#change-default-password](https://sdrotg.com/en/manual/admin.html#change-default-password) to learn how to change the password for the administration.